-- a Seasonal Outdoor Woodburning Fire Ban.
-Tahoe Donner properties are subject to Truckee Fire Protection District Ordinances which ban or regulate wood and charcoal fires, including outdoor fireplaces and barbecues, during periods designated by Truckee Fire Protection District (see truckeefire.org).
-A violation of any such ordinance shall also constitute a Tahoe Donner covenants violation. - b Outdoor Fires.
+a Seasonal Outdoor Woodburning Fire Ban.
+Tahoe Donner properties are subject to Truckee Fire Protection District b Outdoor Fires.
 No campfires, bonfires or fireworks of any kind are allowed on private lots, common areas, or other association-owned properties at any time.